Meltwater transport and mixing layer growth near the ice--ocean interface: Results

 \subsection{Fluxes and temperature at the top interface}

 To quantify the melt-rate, we introduce the Nusselt number,

 with $\left\langle\cdot \right\rangle$ denoting horizontal averaging.
-Analogous to Rayleigh–Bénard (RB) convection, the Nusselt number measures the thermal flux at the top boundary in units of the average temperature gradient $\Delta T/L_x$---recall that $L_x =1$ in our length units.
-It is directly proportional to the melt rate, $Nu \propto Le \, S_t \left. \partial_z \theta \right|_{z=0}$.
-With the conventional minus sign in \eqref{eq:nu}, the regime $Nu \ge 0$ reflects melting (this is the case under study) while $Nu<0$ would indicate freezing.

-Unlike RB convection, $Nu$ decays over time.
+Analogous to Rayleigh\textendash Bénard (RB) convection, the Nusselt number measures the thermal flux at the top boundary in units of the average temperature gradient $\Delta T/L_x$---recall that $L_x =1$ in our length units.
+It is directly proportional to the melt rate, $Nu \propto Le \, \so St \os \left. \partial_z \theta \right|_{z=0}$.
+With the conventional minus sign in \eqref{eq:nu}, \so the regime $Nu > 0$ reflects melting (this is the case under study) while $Nu<0$ would indicate freezing. \os Unlike RB convection, $Nu$ decays over time.
 Its algebraic rate of decay exhibits two distinct asymptotic regimes, highlighting a strong dependence on the density ratio $R_\rho$ and only a weak dependence on $Le$---see Fig.~\ref{fig:Nu}. \is

 In fresh environments, \emph{i.e}, for small values of $R_\rho \lesssim 10$, the Nusselt number decays only mildly as $Nu\sim C_f t^{-0.2}$, where both the exponent and the prefactor are insensitive to the Lewis number.
 In salty environments, \emph{i.e}, for large values of $R_\rho \gtrsim 10$, we observe a diffusive scaling $Nu\sim C_s t^{-0.5}$, with the prefactor following the apparent scaling law $C_s \sim Le^{a} R_\rho^{b}$.
-Our simulations indicate $b\simeq -0.3$ and $ a\simeq 0.1$, meaning that the Lewis and density ratio have opposite effects, respectively enhancing and slowing melting in this apparent diffusive regime.
+Our simulations indicate $ a\simeq 0.1$ and $b\simeq -0.3$, meaning that the Lewis and density ratio have opposite effects, respectively enhancing and slowing melting in this apparent diffusive regime.

 The salinity at the boundary modifies the freezing temperature at the interface.
 Fig.~\ref{fig:thetatop} shows the evolution with time of the excess temperature (\emph{i.e.}, above the freezing temperature based on the far-field salinity)